Dementia Care Specialist

 Brain Health Check-Ups – Free and quick brain health check-ups, used as a tool to identify changes in memory or cognition.
 All screenings are confidential.

 Dementia Caregiver Support Gatherings – Monthly gatherings for caregivers of persons with dementia.
 Participants are able to build support networks with other local caregivers who understand the journey of caregiving.
 No registration required.
-Meetings take place at the Mondovi Public Library, on the fourth Thursday of each month, from 10:00-11:30am.

-- The Coffee and Conversation Café takes place on the second Thursday of each month, from 11:00am-12:00pm at Wings Over Alma, 110 N Main St, Alma.
+Coffee and Conversation Café takes place on the second Thursday of each month, from 11:00am-12:00pm at Wings Over Alma, 110 N Main St, Alma.

-- Meaningful Connections Café takes place on the first Thursday of each month, from 11:00am- 12:00pm at the Riverview Community Center, 606 W Madison St, Durand.
+Meaningful Connections Café takes place on the first Thursday of each month, from 11:00am-12:00pm at the Riverview Community Center, 606 W Madison St, Durand.